 The Committee reviews submissions for their adherence to formatting requirements and takes those requirements seriously.
-Please be attentive to the formatting policies specified in the Notes and Comments Submissions Guidelines.
+Please be attentive to the formatting policies specified in the Notes and Comments Submissions Guidelines linked on our Student Submissions site.
 Importantly, the Committee will not review submissions that exceed the maximum word limit.
 (For first-time Notes submissions, the word limit is 20,000 words, including footnotes; for first-time Comments submissions, the word limit is 7,000, including footnotes.)
 The Committee adheres to this policy out of fairness to applicants who spend time conforming their submissions to the Committee's word-count requirements.